m-collo/blog/_posts/2022-02-04-Data-Science-Project-Three.md

 sticky_rank: 3
 ---

+---

-<p align="center"><b>The Implications of the COVID-19 Pandemic on the Family as the Basic Unit of Society: The Rise of Domestic Violence Cases in Municipalities in the 1st and 2nd Districts of Ilocos Sur, Region I-Ilocos, North Luzon</b></p>
+<p align="center"><b>The Implications of the COVID-19 Pandemic on the Family as the Basic Unit of Society:
+</br>The Rise of Domestic Violence Cases in Municipalities in the 1st and 2nd Districts of Ilocos Sur, Region I-Ilocos, North Luzon</b></p>

 <p align="center"><i>A Proposed Study</i></p>

 <p align="center">October 27, 2021</p>

+---

 According to the World Health Organization, violence against women or VAW, particularly intimate partner violence or IPV (physical and/or sexual) is highly prevalent, with 1 in 3 women worldwide experiencing it in their lifetime, and “tends to increase during every type of emergency,” such as a pandemic like the COVID-19  (2020).
 WHO also states that data is scarce but there have been reports in several countries, specifically reports to the police, that suggest domestic violence cases have increased since the COVID-19 outbreak.
 It is being referred to as “the shadow pandemic,” shadowing behind the current COVID-19 pandemic (Dabney et al., 2021).